Disability for Degenerative Hip Joints: Benefits & Filing

 If your doctor says you can't walk without a walker or two crutches, or you can't lift and carry items because you use a cane, you might be able to get disability benefits.

-Degenerative hip joints are caused by a loss of cartilage in the hip, also known as osteoarthritis of the hip.
-With degenerative hip joints, the loss of cartilage, which allows the bones to glide smoothly past one another without pain, will get worse over time.
+Degenerative hip joints (also known as osteoarthritis of the hip) are caused by a loss of cartilage, a tissue that protects your joints, in the hip.
+Over time, the loss of cartilage—which allows the bones to glide smoothly past one another without pain—gets worse and can be disabling.

 Disabling Symptoms of Degenerative Hip Joints

-Treatment for degenerative hip joints depends on the severity of the pain that is experienced.
-Mild symptoms can be treated with rest and over-the-counter pain medications.
-For those who suffer higher levels of pain, a cane can be used to take weight off of the affected hip, and prescription medications can be prescribed.
-If the pain becomes severe enough, surgery can be done to either replace the hip joint or fuse the bones of the hip joint together.
+Treatment for degenerative hip joints depends on how severe your pain is.
+Mild symptoms can often be treated with rest and over-the-counter pain medications.
+People with more severe pain may be prescribed stronger medications and a walking aid (such as a cane).
+If the pain becomes severe enough, hip surgery may be recommended to either replace the hip joint or fuse the bones of the joint together.

 Getting Disability Benefits for Degenerative Hip Joints